mrmasterplan/EnvWatcher/README.txt

 Example Session
 ===============

-Here I am showing an example session of things that one can de with the env-watcher:
+Here I am showing an example session of things that one can do with the env-watcher:

     simon> source EnvWatcher/setup.sh
     simon> env-watcher start mysession